Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Methods

 where $\hat{b} = {\bf B}/B$ indicates the magnetic field direction.
 The notation ``$:$'' denotes the Frobenius inner product and is defined as the sum of the products of their components: $\hat{b}\hat{b} : \nabla \mathbf{v} = \Sigma_i \Sigma_j b_i b_j \partial_i v_j$.

-The constrained motion of particles in directions perpendicular to the magnetic field leads to a difference in pressure parallel ($p_{\parallel}$) and perpendicular ($p_{\perp}$) to the magnetic field, resulting in pressure anisotropy.
-This anisotropy can affect the stability of the plasma, leading to various instabilities such as the firehose and mirror instabilities \citep[e.g.,][]{Kunz_2014, Rincon_2014}, which can further influence the dynamics and evolution of the plasma.
+The resulting pressure anisotropy can affect the stability of the plasma, leading to various instabilities such as the firehose and mirror instabilities \citep[e.g.,][]{Kunz_2014, Rincon_2014}, which can further influence the dynamics and evolution of the plasma.
 The total thermal pressure can be split into its parallel and perpendicular components:

-The anisotropy in pressure arises naturally due to the conservation of the first adiabatic invariant, $\mu = m_i v_{\perp}^2 / (2 B)$, where $m_i$ is the ion mass and $v_{\perp}$ is the particle velocity perpendicular to the magnetic field\footnote{The first adiabatic invariant $\mu$ corresponds to the magnetic momentum of a gyrating particle.} \citep{Squire_2016, Squire_2017}.
-In the regime where $\lambda_i \gg r_i$, the conservation is only weakly broken by collisions.
-This conservation produces that any change in $\bf B$ leads to a change in $p_{\perp}$ \citep{Schekochihin_2005}.

-The Braginskii viscosity \citep{Braginskii_1965} accounts for these anisotropies.
-The plasma moves according to the pressure anisotropy, leading to a viscous pressure anisotropy, where viscosity is maximal when the velocity gradient is parallel to the magnetic field lines.
-When collisions dominate the pressure anisotropy ($|\nabla \mathbf{v}| \ll \nu_{ii}$) and $\beta \gtrsim 1$ \citep{Chew_1956, Squire_2017}, the pressure anisotropy can be written as:
+The Braginskii viscosity accounts for these anisotropies by introducing an anisotropic viscous stress, whose dynamical effect is strongest when the velocity gradient has a component parallel to the magnetic field lines.
+In the Braginskii regime, where the ion mean free path is smaller than the macroscopic dynamical scale and collisions dominate over the rate of strain ($|\nabla \mathbf{v}| \ll \nu_{ii}$) \citep{Braginskii_1965, Squire_2017}, the pressure anisotropy can be written as:

 where $p_i$ is the ion thermal pressure\footnote{Ions dominate the momentum transfer (i.e., viscosity) due to their higher mass compared to electrons \citep{Sarazin_1986}.} \citep{ZuHone_2016}, and $\nu_{ii}$ is the ion collision frequency